 Research into Hawke’s Bay residents attitudes towards climate change shows that 55% were prepared to pay more to minimuse climate change impacts, and the most supported initiative was tree planting to sequester carbon, and reduce erosion.

-We will be consulting in our upcoming Long Term Plan to appoint a Climate Change Ambassador, who will bring councils, mana whenua, youth and other key organisation together to plan and take sustained and collective action.
+We consulted successfully in 2021 to create a Climate Action Ambassador, who began in this role in February 2022.
+Pippa is working to bring councils, mana whenua, youth and other key organisations together to plan and take sustained and collective action.

 Wai, or freshwater, is a precious and finite resource, and is under increasing pressure from a range of sources.
 We are aiming to make sure Hawke’s Bay has long-term, climate resilient and secure supplies of freshwater for all.